alljoyn/extras-webdocs/docs/learn/base-services/index.md

 # Base Services

-Base Services are common services used by many devices, providing a set of interfaces for different devices to interact and interoperate with one another.
-Below are the currently supported base services.
-This list will continue to expand as more contributions are made to the AllSeen Alliance project.
+Base Services is a collection of common services useful to nearly all devices.
+Through common interfaces, these services allow device interaction and interoperation without requiring foreknowledge of every possible device type.

+The following services are provided in the latest release:

-* [Onboarding][onboarding].
-Provide a consistent way to bring a new device onto the Wi-Fi network.
+* [Onboarding][_o].
+Simplify the process of bringing a new device onto the AllJoyn&trade; network.

-* [Notification][notification].
-Allows text-based notifications to be sent and received by devices on the AllJoyn&trade; network.
-Also supports audio and images via URLs.

-* [Control Panel][controlpanel].
-Allows devices to advertise a virtual control panel to be controlled remotely.
+* [Notification][_n].
+Provide a uniform method for sending and receiving notifications on the AllJoyn&trade; network, with support for text, image, and audio message content.

+* [Control Panel][_cp].
+Support remote control of devices through a standard service description.

-[onboarding]: /learn/base-services/onboarding
+[_o]: /learn/base-services/onboarding
-[notification]: /learn/base-services/notification
+[_n]: /learn/base-services/notification
-[controlpanel]: /learn/base-services/controlpanel
+[_cp]: /learn/base-services/controlpanel